The-Marcy-Lab-School/marcy-curriculum-docs/fullstack-curriculum/guides/getting-started-with-vite.md

 ## Clean Up The Repo

-**Objective(s)**: remove unwanted code from the provided files and organizee all code into a src/ directory
+**Objective(s)**: remove unwanted code from the provided files and organize all code into a src/ directory

 Clean up the directory by removing some of the provided code.
 Delete the `counter.js` and `javascript.svg` files and move the `main.js` and `style.css` files into a `src` directory.